I am somewhere in the midst of this intoxicating world of photographic art. I am no longer at the beginning and I am definitely not nearing the end.

 Along the way my photographic art has been nurtured and mentored by a wonderful collective of generous, like-minded artists.
 I have learnt so much and collected not only beautiful images but a great big family of creatives.

-Len Metcalf has been a big supporter of my photography and each year we teach an Abstract Workshop together.
+I live in the Blue Mountains in Australia and Len Metcalf has been a big supporter of my photography and each year we teach an Abstract Workshop together.
 This is such an energizing time for me.
 It uses my professional background in teaching, and I get to spend a week with other photographers.
 Sharing, teaching and mentoring others has so many rewards, not least of all seeing them grow.

 I print my own work and have a few pieces in local galleries along with some cards.
 I find printing such an important part of my art practice.
 To capture, edit and finalise an image on a piece of paper gives real meaning to my work.
 My photography is occasionally included in exhibitions and just like teaching and printing, it makes such a difference to my development.